Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Background

 \begin{definition}[Transition operator] Given grammar $\mathcal G$ and a sequence $\vy \in \operatorname{pref}(\mathcal G)$, we define the transition operator $\operatorname{next}_{\mathcal G}$ as the set of tokens that can be concatenated to a given sequence to build a new sequence that is in the prefix language of $\mathcal G$:

 For convenience, we also define an extended operator that includes the end-of-generation token:

 \end{definition}

-With these definitions, we can modify the standard greedy search algorithm to constrain the generation to the language of $\mathcal G$, as shown in Algorithm~\ref{alg:constrained_greedy_search}.
+With these definitions, we can modify the standard greedy search algorithm to constrain the generation to the language of $\mathcal G$, as shown in Alg.~\ref{alg:constrained_greedy_search}.

 To compute $\operatorname{next}_{\mathcal G}(\vy)$, we can use any left-to-right parser available for $\mathcal G$.
 For example, if $\mathcal G$ is a context-free grammar (CFG), the set of allowed next tokens for the next position can be computed using the Earley algorithm \cite{earley,stolcke1995,opedal2023efficient}.